2018 United States House of Representatives elections in New Hampshire

 The 2018 United States House of Representatives elections in New Hampshire were held on November 6, 2018, to elect the two U.S. representatives from the state of New Hampshire, one from each of the state's two congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

-Following the 2018 elections, the Democratic Party retained both of New Hampshire's House seats in Congress, and thus maintained control of all of New Hampshire's Congressional (House and Senate) delegation.
+Following the 2018 elections, the Democratic Party retained both of New Hampshire's House seats in Congress, and thus maintained control of New Hampshire's entire congressional delegation.

 Overview

 Results of the 2018 United States House of Representatives elections in New Hampshire by district:

 District 1

 The 1st district covers the southeastern part of the state and consists of three general areas: Greater Manchester, the Seacoast and the Lakes Region.
-The incumbent going into the election was Democrat Carol Shea-Porter, who had represented the district since 2017 and previously from 2007 to 2011 and 2013 to 2015.
+The incumbent going into the election was Democrat Carol Shea-Porter, who had represented the district since 2017, and previously from 2007 to 2011, and 2013 to 2015.
 She was elected with 44% of the vote in 2016, defeating Republican incumbent Frank Guinta.
 She did not run for reelection in 2018.